This $10 Argentine red is ready to mingle with steak or burgers

 Fans of Virginia’s cabernet franc wines should taste this beauty from France’s Loire Valley.
 Rich and savory with dark cherry flavors, it also carries a hint of old leather-bound books and pipe smoke.
 ABV: 14.5 percent.

 Imported and distributed by Elite: Available in the District at Calvert Woodley, Eye Street Cellars, Hill Spirits Unlimited, Rodman’s, Schneider’s of Capitol Hill, Whole Foods Market (Florida Avenue, Foggy Bottom, H Street NE, P Street, H Street SE).
-Available in Maryland at Balducci’s in Bethesda; Dawson’s Market in Rockville; Decanter Fine Wines in Columbia; Fenwick Beer & Wine in Silver Spring; Mills Fine Wine and Spirits in Annapolis; Pine Orchard Liquors in Ellicott City; State Line Liquors in Elkton; Wells Discount Liquors in Baltimore.
-Available in Virginia at the Bottle Stop in Occoquan; Grand Cru in Arlington; Market Street Wineshop in Charlottesville; Streets Market (Arlington); Whole Foods Market (various locations).
+Available in Maryland at Balducci’s in Bethesda, Dawson’s Market in Rockville, Decanter Fine Wines in Columbia, Fenwick Beer & Wine in Silver Spring, Mills Fine Wine and Spirits in Annapolis, Pine Orchard Liquors in Ellicott City, State Line Liquors in Elkton, Wells Discount Liquors in Baltimore.
+Available in Virginia at the Bottle Stop in Occoquan, Grand Cru in Arlington, Market Street Wineshop in Charlottesville, Streets Market in Arlington; Whole Foods Market (various locations).

-Villiera Jasmine 2019
+Villierà Jasmine 2019

 Stellenbosch, South Africa, $18

 Described on the label as a “fragrant white,” this flowery blend of gewurztraminer, riesling and muscat ottonel is slightly sweet, but that sweetness is balanced with enough acidity to keep the wine fresh.
 Jasmine is a good name for it, given the tropical garden of aromas emerging from the glass.
-Match this with spicier cuisines or funky cheeses.
+Match this with spicy cuisines or funky cheeses.
 Certified sustainable.
 The winery also has a very nice sauvignon blanc-semillon blend called Down to Earth.
 ABV: 12.5 percent.

 Imported by Red Wolf, distributed in the District and Maryland by Global, in Virginia by LK Wine Tours and Sales: Available in the District at Capitol Hill Supermarket, Cleveland Park Wine and Spirits, Metro Wine & Spirits, Old City Market and Oven, Rodman’s, Sherry’s Fine Wine & Spirits, Streets Market (Connecticut Avenue), Watergate Vintners & Spirits.
-Available in Maryland at Finewine.com in Gaithersburg; Maple Beer & Wine and Talbert’s Ice & Beverage Service in Bethesda; the Wine Harvest (Potomac).
+Available in Maryland at Finewine.com in Gaithersburg, Maple Beer & Wine and Talbert’s Ice & Beverage Service in Bethesda, the Wine Harvest in Potomac.
 Available in Virginia at Bonnie Blue Southern Market & Bakery, Murphy Beverage, the Wine Mill and the Wine Room at Taylor Pavilion in Winchester; Grayhaven Winery in Gum Spring.

 GREAT VALUE